JuliaComputing/PkgAuthentication.jl/docs/internals.md

 ```

 We generate content for the `auth.toml` file with these values.
 We add some extra key/values to auth.toml when device authentication is enabled:
-- `client: "device"` This will help us distinguish between device authenticated auth.toml's and legacy auth.toml's.
-Not to be confused with `client_id` parameter that is used in the http requests.
-(See below)
 - `expires_at: <expires_in> + <time()>` This value is required to determine whether the token is expired and needs refresh.
 This is missing in the token response so we add it by summing the `expires_in` in value with the current timestamp.
 - `refresh_url` This value is also missing in the device token response but is necessary for refreshing expired tokens.
 We create this field with value `<server>/auth/renew/token.toml/device/`.